What is Effective Communication?

 Example: two audiences, two goals

-Imagine you are a climatologist trying to communicate your research results to two different audiences: (1) your peer scientists, and (2) policy makers.
 In the first case, your goal is to present your research to scientists who very well understand the science behind what you did.
 You want to inform and convince them with your supporting data.
-In the case of policy makers, you want to persuade them to take certain action which will protect the environment.
-They have only vague knowledge on the science behind what you did and are more interested in the implications of what you discovered.
+In the second case, you want to persuade them to take certain action which will protect the environment.
+They have only vague knowledge on the science behind what you did and are more interested in the significance and implications of what you discovered.

 Should the communication in both cases be the same?
 Absolutely not.
 You will never be able to achieve both goals if you use the same method of communication.
 It is even more likely that you’ll fail in both cases.
 This is why it is crucial to understand who exactly your audience is and what your goals are before you start preparing your communication.
 Your communication will be successful if your audience reaches the goal you wanted.